MicrosoftDocs/OfficeDocs-O365ITPro/yammer/yammer-landing-page.md

                         <p><a href="https://docs.microsoft.com/en-us/SharePoint/administration/integrate-yammer-with-on-premises-sharepoint-server-environments" data-linktype="absolute-path">Yammer and SharePoint Server</a></p>
                         <p><a href="/en-us/Yammer/integrate-yammer-with-other-apps/yammer-and-newsfeed" data-linktype="absolute-path">Yammer and Newsfeed</a></p>
                         <p><a href="/en-us/Yammer/integrate-yammer-with-other-apps/knowledge-base-community-flow-qna-maker" data-linktype="absolute-path">Knowledge-base community using Flow and QnA Maker</a></p>
+                        <p><a href="/en-us/Yammer/integrate-yammer-with-other-apps/sentiment-analysis-flow-azure" data-linktype="absolute-path">Sentiment analysis using Flow and Azure Cognitive Services</a></p>
                         <p><a href="https://docs.microsoft.com/en-us/connectors/yammer/" data-linktype="absolute-path">Use the Yammer connector in other apps</a></p>
                         <p><a href="https://developer.microsoft.com/yammer" data-linktype="absolute-path">Yammer developer documentation</a></p>
                     </div>